-The Barbour Westmorland Waistcoat I was wearing, not too long ago, had a substantial tear in it (which was why it was priced so reasonably at the Barbour Outlet).
+The Barbour Westmorland Waistcoat I was wearing, not too long ago, had a substantial tear in it.
 And for less than thirty dollars at their Milford, New Hampshire repair facility, they performed what I think is a clever repair, making it appear as though there was a double hand-warmer pocket.

 Where else these days can one get this kind of expert work done at such reasonable prices?
 This is just one of the reasons I am so very fond of the classic (read that, waxed) Barbour items.